Jacooooooob/Project-Management-System/README.md

 # TG Project Management System

 The TG Project Management System is a comprehensive backend solution designed for managing projects and employee interactions within an organization.
 This system simplifies project tracking, department management, and employee operations with a focus on scalability and security.

+This project is in the initial development stage, only basic functions are implemented.
+It is for reference only, please do not use it for any commercial purpose.

 ## Architecture & Technologies